Blue castle on an old door

 Buying chocolate before Easter or Christmas

-Chocolate is sold in large quantities throughout Switzerland at every time of year.
-But never is the selection as varied as before Easter and Christmas.
-Prices, however, are strongly based on demand.
-So if you can wait, it's definitely worth postponing your bulk purchase until after the holidays.
+Chocolate is sold in large quantities all year round throughout Switzerland.
+But the selection is never as diverse as it is before Easter and Christmas.
+Prices can fluctuate greatly based on demand.
+So if you can hold off, it’s definitely worth it to postpone your big shopping trip until after the holidays.

-Supermarkets usually try to get rid of all kinds of chocolatey delicacies at half the price or less shortly after.
+Supermarkets try to clear out all kinds of chocolate treats for half price or even less shortly after the holidays.

-Thinking that German and Swiss German are the same thing
+Thinking that Swiss German and German are the same

-If you're wondering what kind of a weird German is spoken in this country, let us enlighten you.
-Swiss German is not, strictly speaking, a language, but a collection of Alemannic dialects.
-Not even the Linguistics Center Zurich dares to determine how many dialects there are, because the boundaries between the individual dialects are very blurred.
-Sometimes 10 km is already enough for another dialect to be spoken.
+If you're wondering what on earth kind of German is spoken here, let us clarify it for you.
+Swiss German isn't exactly a language, but rather a collection of Alemannic dialects.
+No one, not even the Linguistic Institute of Zurich, dares to put a number on how many there are since the boundaries between the different dialects are quite blurred.
+Sometimes, just 10 km can be enough for a different dialect to be spoken.

-What is clear is that someone who speaks fluent High German can be quite frustrated on their first visit to Switzerland because they don't understand anything.
-This is because, even though the German-speaking Swiss all understand High German and it is one of the four official written languages, it is rarely used in everyday life.
+It's clear that someone who speaks standard German fluently might find themselves pretty frustrated during their first visit to Switzerland because they won't understand much.
+Even though Swiss Germans all understand standard German and it's one of the four official written languages, it's rarely used in everyday life.

-We probably don't have to tell you this, but it's still a concern of ours.
-Especially in nature, but also in cities, on the train or in public places, there is no reason to leave your trash behind.
-In most cases, you don't even have to look far to find a trash can.
-Switzerland is very well equipped in this respect.
+We probably don’t need to tell you this, but it’s still worth mentioning.
+Especially in nature, but also in cities, on trains, or in public places, there’s no reason to leave your trash lying around.
+In most cases, you won’t have to search long to find a trash bin.
+Switzerland is very well-equipped in that regard.

-You plan to go on a a trip, look out the window and think: "Great, the sun is shining!"
-Don't let that fool you.
-The weather in Switzerland is rarely consistent.
-So if you want to be sure that you won't have any unpleasant surprises at your destination, take a quick look at the weather forecast beforehand.
+You plan an outing, look out the window, and think: “Great, the sun is shining!”
+Don’t be fooled by that.
+The weather in Switzerland is seldom consistent.
+So if you want to make sure you don’t encounter any nasty surprises at your destination, take a quick look at the weather report beforehand.

-The same is true the other way around.
-If it's raining or cloudy where you are, it's still possible that the weather will be much better not too far away.
-A pretty reliable place for good weather, by the way, is Ticino.
-Often, not always, it can rain all over Switzerland but the sun shines in Ticino.
+The same goes the other way around.
+If it’s raining or overcast where you are, it could still be that the weather is much better not too far away.
+A good tip is Ticino.
+Often, but not always, it can be raining all over Switzerland while the sun is shining in Ticino.

 BrienzerseeDurchzogenes Wetter am Brienzersee (Foto: Seraina Zellweger)